datanav/docs/configuration.rst

    * - ``prefixes``
      - Dictionary
      - A dictionary mapping prefix to their URI expansions.
-This prefix mapping will be used to expand CURIES into full URIs.
+This prefix mapping will be used to expand CURIEs into full URIs.
      -
      -